allegheny-computer-science-201-f2020/final/final.md

   if (eeek == 0)
     return 0;
   else
     return eeek % 10 + sum(eeek/10);
 }
 ```

 5\.
 In Fortran, arrays are stored in column-major order; in C and Java they are stored in row-major order.
 Does it make any difference to the programmer which method is used?
-Explain.
+Please justify your answer.

 6\.
 If you have tried to track down precise definitions of the terms "strongly typed" and "weakly typed" you have probably come away frustrated.
 Our textbook defines a "strongly typed language" as one that "prohibits ... the application of any operation to any object that is not intended to support that operation."
 Give an example of such an operation and such an object, using only standard primitive types.